-Brian D. Hart, Director of Special Projects and Initiatives
+Brian D. Hart, Board Member, Special Projects and Initiatives

 Brian Hart is at the confluence of a national conversation about the image of librarians and librarianship among the public.
 He is a 2012 MLIS graduate from the University of South Carolina, where he was was awarded the Ethel Bolden Minority Scholarship.
-He is formerly the Assistant Director for Middle Georgia Regional Library System in Macon, GA., and is currently pursuing a Masters of Public Administration from Georgia College and State University.
+He is Deputy Director of Libraries for the city of Greensboro, NC., and is pursuing a Masters of Public Administration from Georgia College and State University.
 Mr. Hart was selected as a 2014 Emerging Leader by the American Library Association, where he co-founded the ALA “Librarians Build Communities” MIG to coordinate skilled volunteer efforts and celebrate the diverse ways librarians enrich, educate and enhance their local communities.
 He is a member of the Board of Directors of the Black Caucus of the ALA (BCALA) and is a member of the North Carolina Library Association (NCLA).
 He tweets from @BrianDHart.

 Peter Bromberg, Board Member

 Peter Bromberg deeply believes in the potential of every person, and believes that libraries play a significant role in helping us unlock and develop our abilities and move in the direction of our dreams.
-He is a 1992 MLS graduate of Rutgers University and is Associate Director for Public Services at the Salt Lake County Library.
+He is a 1992 MLS graduate of Rutgers University and is the Executive Director of the Salt Lake City Public Library System.
 He understands the crucial role libraries play in supporting democracy by creating a neutral space for respectful civic discourse, and by offering access and guidance to unbiased information.
-Mr Bromberg is a member of the Utah Library Association board and has held leadership roles in state and national associations for the last 20 years, including helping to inaugurate the Emerging Leaders program for ALA.
+Over his 25 year career, Mr. Bromberg has held numerous leadership roles in state and national associations, including helping to create and launch ALA’s Emerging Leaders program and co-creating and delivering a statewide leadership institute for the Oklahoma Library Association.
 He can be found online at peterbromberg.com.